Resources for Shelters on the Eastside

 City of Issaquah: Behavioral Health and Homeless Outreach Program

-• The City of Issaquah created a Behavioral Health and Homeless Outreach Program to help residents access mental health and/or substance use services along with related support services including help accessing shelters, rental assistance, food and basic needs, health supports, transportation, vocational and educational services, etc. For more information regarding the Behavioral Health program, For more information regarding the Homeless Outreach Program, please email us at HomelessOutreach@issaquahwa.gov or call (425) 837-3416.
+The City of Issaquah created a Behavioral Health and Homeless Outreach Program to help residents access mental health and/or substance use services along with related support services including help accessing shelters, rental assistance, food and basic needs, health supports, transportation, vocational and educational services, etc. For more information regarding the Behavioral Health program, For more information regarding the Homeless Outreach Program, please email us at HomelessOutreach@issaquahwa.gov or call (425) 837-3416.

-• City of Issaquah Behavioral Health and Social Services Support Wednesdays, 2 - 3:30pm at Issaquah Library View all dates A Behavioral Health Coordinator with the City of Issaquah is available in a private room to help identify appropriate resources and offer service connections for your specific situation.
-The City of Issaquah created a Behavioral Health and Homeless Outreach program to help residents access social support services including: housing, transportation, health insurance, mental health, substance use, basic needs, vocational and educational services.
+City of Issaquah Behavioral Health and Social Services Support Wednesdays, 2 - 3:00pm at Issaquah Library View all dates A Behavioral Health Coordinator with the City of Issaquah is available in a private room to help adults who are unhoused and from the City of Issaquah to connect to resources and receive support as needed.

-Interfaith Task Force on Homelessness update on shelters HERE (April 5 2024)
+Interfaith Task Force on Homelessness update on shelters HERE (Nov 1 2024)

 Resources List from City of Issaquah: Resources for Day Centers and Shelters on the Eastside

-• Youth Haven for youth ages 7 to 17.
+Youth Haven for youth ages 7 to 17.
 Call the Youth Haven Intake line at 206.236.5437.
 For young adults ages 18-24.
 Call or text 425.449.3868.

-• Homeless Housing Programs.
+Homeless Housing Programs.
 We also offer Transitional Living, Supportive Housing and Rapid Re-Housing Programs to help young people and families experiencing homelessness locate and successfully transition to permanent housing.

-• To learn more about Friends of Youth’s housing services for young adults 18-24 experiencing homelessness, call the Intake Coordinator at 206.409.6009 or email housingintake@friendsofyouth.org.
+To learn more about Friends of Youth’s housing services for young adults 18-24 experiencing homelessness, call the Intake Coordinator at 206.409.6009 or email housingintake@friendsofyouth.org.

-• King County Safe Place.
+King County Safe Place.
 Safe Place is a program that quickly connects runaway and homeless youth ages 12-17 to services, either by reuniting them with their family or providing assistance with emergency shelter placement.

-• Youth can go to a Safe Place site or call 1.800.422.8336 (TEEN), and Safe Place employees will be able to provide assistance.
+Youth can go to a Safe Place site or call 1.800.422.8336 (TEEN), and Safe Place employees will be able to provide assistance.
 Youth can also email us at SafePlace@friendsofyouth.org.

 The Sophia Way Women Experiencing Homelessness List of resources here